bheki-maenetja/bheki-maenetja/README.md

 ### A bit more about me

-- 🌱 I’m currently studying Artificial Intelligence at [Queen Mary University of London](https://qmul.ac.uk/).
+- 🌱 I’m an Artificial Intelligence master's graduate from [Queen Mary University of London](https://qmul.ac.uk/).
 - 📫 Feel free to find out more about me at [bheki-maenetja.github.io](http://bheki-maenetja.github.io/).
 - ⚡ Fun fact: I just LOVE jazz music; especially from the 50s and 60s era.
 My favourite singer is Frank Sinatra.